mrhwick/django-rest-framework-version-transforms/README.md

 In the course of development, you must make several backwards incompatible changes over time:

+Some changes to the `Profile` endpoint:

 - v1 `Profile` - Some initial version of `Profile`.
 - v2 `Profile` - The `Profile` resource changes in some incompatible way.

+Some changes to the `User` endpoint:

 - v1 `User` - Some initial version of `User`.
 - v2 `User` - The `User` resource changes in some incompatible way.